Fuliru people: Banyarwanda migration

 During the reign of mwami Kigeli IV Rwabugiri, the Kingdom of Rwanda pursued an aggressive territorial expansion strategy.
 Rwabugiri's military campaigns, aimed at consolidating control over neighboring regions, placed considerable strain on the kingdom's resources.
 To support these efforts, Rwabugiri resorted to seizing large herds of cattle.
 In response, Tutsi populations in the Kinyaga Province fled in an attempt to protect their livestock.
 These Tutsi populations eventually crossed the Ruzizi River and first settled in the area of Kakamba, located within the current Itara/Luvungi groupement of the Bafuliiru Chiefdom.
 However, the climate in this region, which was far less conducive to their highland lifestyle and the well-being of their cattle, proved unbearable.
-Surrounded by mountain ranges and longing for the familiar conditions of their former homeland, the Tutsi gradually migrated toward the slopes, eventually settling in Mulenge.
+Surrounded by mountain ranges and longing for the familiar conditions of their former homeland, the Tutsi gradually migrated toward the slopes and eventually settled in Mulenge.
 These Tutsi herders were granted grazing land in exchange for an animal tribute to the mwami of the Fuliru.
 For many years, Mulenge became a quasi-capital for the Banyarwanda, and the term "Banya-Mulenge" came to refer to those who remained in the area.
 Economic ties included the exchange of staples such as cassava and maize for products like banana beer, milk, or livestock.
 These transactions often carried a social dimension, as the exchange of gifts was interpreted as an expression of friendship.
 Attempts by the Tutsi to replicate Rwandan socio-economic institutions such as ubuhake met with limited success.
 Unlike in Rwanda, where Tutsi elites could exploit Hutu cultivators, Fuliru farmers retained ownership of their land and control of their surplus production.
 They could choose to sell their crops locally or trade with Banyamulenge in pursuit of cattle, which were highly valued as a means of securing marriage alliances and enhancing social status.
 By the early 1970s, however, the balance of exchange became increasingly unfavorable for the Fuliru.
 Whereas thirty baskets of cassava had previously sufficed to obtain a cow, by 1972 the price had risen to fifty-two baskets.
 This inflation mirrored the destruction of Banyamulenge herds during the 1964 rebellion and wider economic pressures.
 Fuliru farmers, facing growing scarcity of arable land, found it increasingly difficult to expand cultivation and meet the higher costs of cattle acquisition.
 Cattle nevertheless remained central to the cultural and economic life of both groups.